-Hi all – my name is Sarah and this is a little snippet of our back story.
-My husband and I have been following a path towards minimalism for four years.
+My name is Sarah and this is a little snippet of my back story.
+I have been following a path towards minimalism for four years.
 It’s always a work in progress.

-In October 2014 we needed to move house, and we had a l o t of stuff.
+In October 2014 my husband and I needed to move house, and we had a lot of stuff.
 The thought of moving all of our possessions prompted us to take a serious look at not only responsibly off-loading our belongings, but in re-evaluating the cycle of consumption and acquisition that had led us here.

 So we sold and donated more than half of what we now own.
 We changed our mentality to one of contentment with what we have, and stopped the unconscious cycle of “self-improvement” through material consumption (i.e. we stopped buying stuff because it didn’t add value to our lives).

-We stepped off the hamster wheel of ‘more’.
-Started to choose ‘less’.
+We stepped off the hamster wheel of ‘more’ and started to choose ‘less’.
 At first we really did this to make our house move simpler.
 In turn, however, we unexpectedly met with a new peace.
 Our eyes were opened and we started to consciously choose the focus of how we wanted to continue living.
 I don’t believe that our situation was particularly extreme, unusual or unique in comparison to the experiences of the majority of modern day consumers.

-Early in our journey, we started to identify with minimalism as a method that described what we had begun.
+Early in my journey, I started to identify with minimalism as a method that described what we had begun.
 I started to follow and learn from some skilled minimalists through blogs and vlogs – including Joshua Fields Millburn and Ryan Nicodemus (The Minimalists), Joshua Becker (becomingminimalist.com), and Lydia Senn (frugaldebtfreelife.com).
-We also started to extend our view beyond just the material aspect of minimalism.
-We continually strive to apply a ‘simple’ approach to just about everything – what we do, and how we do it, with the underlying focus on intentionality and simplicity = happiness.
+I also started to extend my view beyond just the material aspect of minimalism.
+I continually strive to apply a ‘simple’ approach to just about everything – what I do, and how I do it, with the underlying focus on intentionality and simplicity = happiness.

 These recent experiences and learnings are what led me to write this blog.
 My intention is to start a conversation about being content with having less stuff and experiencing more life.